JoaLampela/Portfolio/_posts/2023-07-05-hot-hands-furnace.md

 ![Deck Builder]({{site.url}}{{site.baseurl}}/assets/images/hh-deck-builder.png)
 Card collection and deck builder.

 The game also contains a global chat with persistent history in the main menu for talking to other players.
+The chat messages persist for a few hours before they're no longer being displayed.

 ![Chat]({{site.url}}{{site.baseurl}}/assets/images/hh-chat.png)
 Global chat.